The-Balthazar/BrewWikiGen/README.md

 ### Blueprints.lua:
-If you have content modified or generated in `Blueprints.lua` that would be important to the wiki, you can have the wiki run it by adding a `WikiBlueprints` function to that file.
-That function is called in much the same way as `ModBlueprints`, except by the wiki instead of the game.
+If you have content modified or generated in `Blueprints.lua` that would be important to the wiki, you can have the generator run it by adding a `WikiBlueprints` function to that file.
+That function is called in much the same way as `ModBlueprints`, except by the generator instead of the game.
 Input argument is the same, except only `.Unit` is populated currently.
 This is easier to achieve if your `Blueprints.lua` is formatted such that your `ModBlueprints` hook is populated with function calls rather than with code ran directly within that hook.
+However, as outlined below, it needs to be valid Lua.

 ### Lua validation:
-Since this generator runs mod files directly for data, any referenced files must be valid for Lua 5.4.
+Since this generator runs mod files directly for data, any referenced `.lua` file must be valid for Lua 5.4.
 This notably means **not** using `#` instead of `--`, not using `!=` instead of `~=`, and probably several other things.

 Code in required files that validates as Lua, but wouldn't run, ie: because it runs a loop without defining an iterator like `pairs` or `ipairs`, or wouldn't